 Depending on whom you ask there are several “aspects” that can be treated as linear in the analysis:

 Since you already learned what problems you must consider let’s discuss how to deal with them.
 Today I will describe material nonlinearity, and when it is ok to ignore it.

 Unfortunately, there is no safety net here.
 If your model will get higher strains there are no “warning messages” – you will simply get unrealistically high stress.
-Mechanism of how solver does those calculations is simple.
+The mechanism of how the solver does those calculations is simple.
 Look at the schematic below.
-Assume that analyzed point in your structure has a certain strain, higher than the “linear limit”.
+Assume that the analyzed point in your structure has a certain strain, higher than the “linear limit”.
 In reality, the nonlinear material would display stress marked in green.
-Since we are using linear material solver will “blindly” believe that the relation between strain and stress is linear and will produce much higher value!
+Since we are using linear material solver will “blindly” believe that the relation between strain and stress is linear and will produce a much higher value!

 This is why you often get stresses in GPa instead of MPa in linear FEA.
 They are simply calculated with the assumption that stress always depends linearly on the strain.

 Everything you have read leads to one conclusion: